 The coronavirus has a huge impact on our society.
 But in addition to all the difficult, negative elements that this crisis entails, a creative and adaptive side also emerges in us.
 We now hold meetings via Microsoft Teams , Zoom or Google Hangout.
 Furthermore, for short questions, you can start a chat in Slack or Teams.
 In fact, working remotely is actually very fine.
 At least, if you have the right digital infrastructure, your IT department can handle it.
 And, if you know how to do it efficiently, you can work remotely.

 And all of a sudden we were working massively at home.
-Despite the fact that the number of homeworkers has increased from 34 to 37 percent over the past five years, only 3 million Dutch people weren’t detained at the office before the corona crisis.
+Despite the fact that the number of homeworkers has increased over the past five years, few people weren’t detained at the office before the corona crisis.
 As a result, many companies had to make a major turnaround in recent weeks.
 This has caused many related problems.
 Poor connections, insufficient server capacity and employees struggling with insufficient bandwidth are just a few small examples.
-But our biggest problem is the huge shortage of well-trained IT professionals in the Netherlands.
+But our biggest problem is the huge shortage of well-trained IT professionals in Europe and the US.
 During this sudden upscaling, the high work pressure on understaffed IT departments becomes painfully clear.
+Save

 But it’s not all doom and gloom.
 On the contrary, transformation management undergone in many companies is a good example of our flexibility and adaptability.
 From one day to the next, teams are managed remotely.
 Something we recently shoved off the table as awkward.
 With the right apps and software, as a manager, you can communicate well with your team.
 Besides, a meeting via a video connection is considered even more efficient by many employees.
 The question that now arises is how we can use these newly discovered possibilities to solve the associated technical problems.